boldflight/BibleConverter/test_EPUB/output/Amos.md

 from there I will command the sword to kill them.
 I will not let them out of my sight;
 they will experience disaster, not prosperity.”

+[5] The Sovereign Lord of Heaven’s Armies will do this.
 He touches the earth and it dissolves;
 all who live on it mourn.
 The whole earth rises like the Nile River,